Rguernica/Portfolio-/final_project_RosanaGuernica.md

-# Data-Driven Police Reform and Decision-Making
+# Data-Driven Decision-Making in Police Departments
-# Final Project - Part I
+## Final Project - Part I

 ## Introduction and Outline

-For my final project I will be showing how data plays a crucial role in police management and reform.
+For my final project I will be showing how data plays a crucial role in police management and oversight.
 Specifically, I'll show what insights supervisors and city councils can gather from a police departments call for service data, and how decision makers may use these insights in police reform efforts.

 Story Arc: